 Delightful are the forests,

-where no people delight;
+where the worldly find no delight;

-|Those free from passion::free from desires, without lust [vītarāgā]| will delight there,
+|those free from passion::free from desires, without lust [vītarāgā]| will delight there,

 Topics & Qualities: